Q3R: Quadratic Reweighted Rank Regularizer for Effective Low-Rank Training: Abstract

 \section{Abstract}

-Parameter-efficient training, based on low-rank optimization, has become a highly successful tool for fine-tuning large deep-learning models.
-However, these methods fail at low-rank pre-training tasks where maintaining the low-rank structure and the objective remains a challenging task.
-We propose the \emph{Quadratic Reweighted Rank Regularizer} dubbed $\QER$, which leads to a novel low-rank inducing training strategy inspired by the iteratively reweighted least squares (IRLS) framework. $\QER$ is based on a quadratic regularizer term which majorizes a smoothed log determinant serving as rank surrogate objective.
-Unlike other low-rank training techniques, $\QER$ is able to train weight matrices with prescribed, low target ranks of models that achieve comparable predictive performance as dense models, with small computational overhead, while remaining fully compatible with existing architectures.
-For example, we demonstrated one experiment where we are able to truncate $60\%$ and $80\%$ of the parameters of a ViT-Tiny model with $~1.3\%$ and $~4\%$ accuracy drop in CIFAR-10 performance respectively.
-The efficacy of $\QER$ is confirmed on Transformers across both image and language tasks, including for low-rank fine-tuning.
+Parameter-efficient training based on low-rank optimization has become a highly successful tool for fine-tuning large deep learning models.
+However, these methods often fail for low-rank pre-training, where simultaneously maintaining low-rank weight structure and optimizing the task objective remains challenging.
+We propose the \emph{Quadratic Reweighted Rank Regularizer} (\QER), which leads to a novel low-rank-inducing training strategy inspired by the iteratively reweighted least squares (IRLS) framework. \QER is based on a quadratic regularizer term that majorizes a smoothed log-determinant rank surrogate.
+Unlike other low-rank training techniques, \QER can train weight matrices to prescribed low target ranks while achieving predictive performance comparable to dense models, with small computational overhead and full compatibility with existing architectures.
+For example, we demonstrate a $\QER$-regularized ViT-Tiny experiment where truncating the model to $60\%$ and $80\%$ of its parameters results in only minor absolute accuracy drops of $1.3\%$ and $4\%$, respectively, on CIFAR-10.
+We confirm the efficacy of \QER on Transformers across both vision and language tasks, including low-rank fine-tuning.

 The code is available at \url{https://github.com/ThatE10/q3r.git}.